 Margie is survived by her brother, Larry William (Jane) Boston of Livermore, California, her brother-in-law David Gnann of Nauvoo, Illinois, and several nieces and nephews.

 She was preceded in death by her parents; one brother, Raymond Boston; three sisters, Elizabeth Elwanda “Bettie” Merritt, Shirley Ann Gnann and Marilyn Jean Morris.

 Memorial services will be held at 11:00 A.M.
 Thursday, January 16th, 2020 at Printy Funeral Home in Carthage with burial to follow in Moss Ridge Cemetery in Carthage.
 Visitation will be held from 9:00 A.M. until time of services at 11:00 at the funeral home.
 Memorials may be directed to The Music Scholarship Gift Fund, The University of Iowa School of Music, 93 E. Burlington Street, Iowa City, Iowa, 52240.
 Printy Funeral Home of Carthage is in charge of arrangements.

-To send flowers to Margie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Margie Viola Boston, please visit our floral store.